-The former Commissioner obtained the originals of the five documents, examined the agency's FOI file and made further inquiries with the agency about the initial searches.
+The former Commissioner obtained the originals of the ten documents from the agency, examined the agency's FOI file and made further inquiries with the agency about the initial searches.
 The agency was required to undertake further searches for documents of the kind described by the complainant.
-As a result, the agency identified one additional document of the kind described by the complainant.
-The agency claimed exemption for that document under clause 7.
+As a result, the agency identified four additional document of the kind described by the complainant, one of which was a published newspaper article available to the complainant outside the FOI process.
+The agency claimed exemption for the other three documents under clause 7.

-Following those additional searches, the A/Commissioner advised the complainant that he was then satisfied that the agency had identified all relevant documents falling within the scope of its access application.
-The A/Commissioner further advised the complainant that, in his view, the disputed documents were exempt under clause 7.
-The A/Commissioner invited the complainant to re-consider it complaint and to provide further information and/or submissions to him in support of its complaint.
+Following those additional searches, the A/Commissioner advised the complainant that he was satisfied that the agency had identified all relevant documents falling within the scope of its access application.
+The A/Commissioner further advised the complainant that, in his view, with the exception of one document, Document 7, the remaining disputed documents were exempt under clause 7.
+The A/Commissioner invited the complainant and the agency to re-consider their respective positions and provide further information and/or submissions to him in support of their respective claims.